fccoelho/epigrass/docs/source/using.rst

 SIR with immunity wane                   *SIRS*    *SIRS_s*
 ======================================== ========= ===========

-A description of these models can be found in section \ref{cap:modeling}.
-The stochastic models use Poisson distribution as default for the the number of new cases (*L_{t+1}*).
+A description of these models can be found in the chapter *Epidemiological modeling*.
+The stochastic models use *Poisson* distribution as default for the number of new cases (*L_{t+1}*).
 Besides these, the user may define his/her own model and access by the protect word Custom.

 Part 3: MODEL PARAMETERS
 ------------------------